melissadiego/elist_analysis/README.md

 ## Monthly & Yearly Growth Rates

-EList’s performance was characterized by massive growth in 2020, followed by severe post-peak contraction and sharp month-to-month volatility across the 2019–2022 timeline.
+EList's performance was characterized by massive growth in 2020, followed by a severe post-peak contraction and sharp month-to-month volatility over the 2019–2022 period.

 ### Yearly Growth Dynamics (YoY)
 * **2020 Surge (+163%):** EList experienced exponential expansion in 2020, achieving a **+163% YoY revenue increase** driven by heightened demand for consumer electronics during stay-at-home measures.